 Accordingly, Alternative 3 is described as including three variations:

-Alternative 3a – Site Controls, Capping of Selected Area to Reduce Overall Risk, Remediation (Consolidation Under Selected Area Cap) of APCs, and Remediation of Non-Vegetated Areas with Soil Sample Results Above Remediation Goals
+Alternative 3a – Site Controls, Consolidation of APCs and Surface Debris on Selected Area, Capping of Selected Area and GWNWR Wilderness Area to Reduce Overall Risk, and Remediation of Non-Vegetated Areas with Soil Sample Results Above Remediation Goals

-Alternative 3b – Site Controls, Capping of Selected Area to Reduce Overall Risk, and Remediation (Cap In-Place) of APCs, and Remediation of Non-Vegetated Areas with Soil Sample Results Above Remediation Goals
+Alternative 3b – Site Controls, Consolidation of Surface Debris on Selected Area, Capping of Selected Area, GWNWR Wilderness Area and APCs (In Place) to Reduce Overall Risk, and Remediation of Non-Vegetated Areas with Soil Sample Results Above Remediation Goals

-Alternative 3c – Site Controls, Capping of Selected Area to Reduce Overall Risk, Remediation (Off-Site Disposal) of APCs, and Remediation of Non-Vegetated Areas with Soil Sample Results Above Remediation Goals
+Alternative 3c – Site Controls, Consolidation of Surface Debris on Selected Area, Capping of Selected Area and GWNWR Wilderness Area to Reduce Overall Risk, Remediation (Off-Site Disposal) of APCs, and Remediation of Non-Vegetated Areas with Soil Sample Results Above Remediation Goals

 Final implementation of Alternative 3 is likely to include a combination of remedial approaches from Alternatives 3a, 3b, and 3c to address the individual APCs, as determined by the results of the PDI.
 Alternative 3 includes operations and maintenance activities to be conducted annually, including inspections and repair of the fence and caps.